ybbbno/YBMJ/README.md

     }
 }
 ```
-The `PluginProvider` class provides a `logger` instance (`BasicLoggerHandler`) for logging messages with the plugin's name as a prefix.
+The `PluginProvider` class provides a `logger` instance (`BasicLoggerHandler`) for logging messages.

 ### Logging with BasicLoggerHandler
-The `BasicLoggerHandler` class provides methods for logging messages at different levels (info, warning, severe), automatically including the plugin's name.
+The `BasicLoggerHandler` class provides methods for logging messages at different levels (info, warning, severe) with simpler access to logger itself.

 **Example**:
 ```java